yyasinozboga/Udemig-Game-Project/README.md

-# Game
+# Udemig Game Project

-This project created by Yaisn Özboğa
+This project was created by Yasin Özboğa
+This project was created by used HTML5, CSS3 and JavaScript.

 ## Used Techs